Tour Ireland, north and south and visit Inis Mór, the Gaelic-speaking Aran Islands hidden away off the west coast.

 Our ultimate Irish adventure!
-Explore the whole of the island, north and south, plus Inis Mór (the Aran Islands) hidden away off the west coast.
+Tour Ireland, north and south and visit Inis Mór, the Gaelic-speaking Aran Islands hidden away off the west coast.
 This one has it all — traditional music, stunning scenery, ancient monuments and vibrant towns, plus great craic on the road and at night.
 This is your chance to see Ireland through Irish eyes.
 Seven action-packed and fun-filled days which may well turn out to be the best days of your life!

 Day 1: Dublin to Ballintoy